Tech-Michael112/F-CLONE/README.md

 # F-CLONE

 **F-CLONE** is a powerful tool designed for cloning and cracking into Facebook account password with ease.
-This project simplifies the cloning process with a few simple steps.
+No locking problems && also checkpoint account opens, This project simplifies the cloning process with a few simple steps.

 ## Installation